ORCA CAMP KAYAKING TRIP

 Seeing Killer Whales (Orcas) in their natural habitat is breathtaking – imagine sea kayaking where they roam!
 Capturing this remarkable experience and finding the best spot to go kayaking with orcas is what you will discover when you take a trip to Wildcoast’s remote Orca Camp.

 Canada’s west coast is know for it’s large population of orcas.
 As the northern resident killer whales travel down the coast to feed on salmon, you will be right there at Wildcoast’s Orca Camp.
-Launching your kayak into the waters of Johnstone Strait each day in prime killer whale territory.
+On this kayaking tour you will launch your kayak into the waters of Johnstone Strait each day in prime killer whale territory.

 Time at camp is an experience not to be missed.
-Safari sleeping tents, hot tub, gourmet food, and a rambling beach make this Johnstone Strait’s best glamping experience.
+Safari sleeping tents, hot tub, gourmet food, and a rambling beach make this kayaking tour Johnstone Strait’s best glamping experience.

 - Camp is located in prime killer whale territory